clendinning1/logo-generator/000. to delete/TO-DO.md

 that way we can change the values of the variables later in index.js and use them to append the logo.svg file?

+you can't pull info into the svg file, which means we have to use shapes.js variables in the "data" portion of the file creation.

+if that's the case, using shapes.js kind of feels like extra unnecessary work?

 ## TESTS
 write tests for shapes.js. (if you make additional js files, you don't have to build tests for those!)
 1. (MANDATORY) *each* class - Triangle, Square, and Circle.